reasondigital/Shared-Service-Layer-Search/docs/api/index.md

 Bear in mind that deleting config file tokens this way will have no effect if the token is still listed in the config file itself.

-## API Schema
+## Consuming the API
-This project includes an OpenAPI JSON schema file ([openapi.json](docs/openapi.json)) that contains the details,  requirements, routes and parameters for consuming the API.
-This file should be kept as a reference point when developing against the API.
-Use API client software or any another schema reader to get the best of the schema file; you can copy the contents of the [openapi.json](docs/openapi.json) file into the [Swagger Editor](https://editor.swagger.io/) to generate human-readable documentation, for example.
+This project includes an OpenAPI JSON schema file ([openapi.json](/docs/openapi.json)) that contains the details,  requirements, routes and parameters for consuming the API.
+This file should be used as a reference point when developing against the API.
+Use API client software or any another schema reader to get the best of the schema file; you can copy the contents of the [openapi.json](/docs/openapi.json) file into the [Swagger Editor](https://editor.swagger.io/) to generate human-readable documentation, for example.

 ## Data Schema
 Data returned from the API's routes will return in a format that's compatible with [Schema.org](https://schema.org) data formats.
 There may be additional data points in any given returned object but, as a minimum, the data points necessary to build a valid Schema.org object will usually be present (depending on if enough data was provided to the API in the first place).